MarcelGarus/tape/why.md

 ## Typedness

-Types are great!
-They make large projects more stable, so it's not surprising most of the industry fancies languages that use them – TypeScript, Dart, Rust, Kotlin are all languages with types.
+> Types are great!
+They make large projects more stable, so it's not surprising most of the industry fancies languages that use them – just to name a few, Dart, Rust, Kotlin are all languages with types.
+And even in the web type-safe languages like TypeScript and Elm are gaining popularity.

 Protobuf is strongly typed.
 That means, there's no way a dynamic or unknown type is returned from an API – all types are specified before and each type can only contain pre-defined known other types.
 That makes it easy to automatically generate the corresponding types for all major languages.
+The types are somewhat limited though – for example, they can't represent generics, a concept found in most typed languages.

 JSON is dynamically typed.
 There are no user-defined types, it's just a tree of pre-defined types like numbers, strings, maps, and lists.